leonardok/leonardok.github.io/_posts/2013-05-02-what-you-need-to-know-couchdb-django.md

 		}
 	}

-It will iterate over all your rows. and map an id to an object according to your pre-defined logic.
-These dudes are stored on your couchdb server, so you just go there and create new mapping functions, they will be availiable at a given URL, and that.s how you are going to retrieve your objects.
+It will iterate over all your rows and map an id to an object according to your pre-defined logic.
+These dudes are stored in your couchdb server, so you just go there and create new mapping functions, they will be availiable at a given URL, and that's how you are going to retrieve your objects.

 ### Motivation